Hippo to go public in $5 bln merger with Mark Pincus, Reid Hoffman-backed SPAC | Business

 Hippo to go public in $5 bln merger with Mark Pincus, Reid Hoffman-backed SPAC

-Hippo Enterprises said it will go public through a merger with a blank-check firm, backed by Silicon Valley heavyweights Reid Hoffman and Mark Pincus, in a deal that gives the merged entity a pro forma enterprise value of $5 billion.
+Hippo Enterprises will go public through a $5 billion merger with a blank-check firm backed by Silicon Valley heavyweights Reid Hoffman and Mark Pincus, in a sign of rising interest in the fast-growing "insurtech" sector.

-Founded in 2015, Palo Alto-based insurance technology startup Hippo sells homeowners insurance online.
-It raised $350 million at a valuation of around $1.65 billion in its latest funding round last November, according to data from Pitchbook.
-The deal with special purpose acquisition company (SPAC) Reinvent Technology Partners Z will include a private investment of about $450 million.
+The deal, announced on Thursday, comes when the COVID-19 pandemic has forced the insurance sector to rely heavily on technology to reach customers, helping the "insurtech" sector that uses artificial intelligence and big data.
+Founded in 2015, Palo Alto-based Hippo sells homeowners insurance online and the merger with special purpose acquisition company (SPAC) Reinvent Technology Partners Z will include a private investment of about $450 million and give it $1.2 billion in cash.

-Hippo acquired home maintenance platform Sheltr in 2019, followed by the acquisition of rival property and casualty insurer Spinnaker Insurance Co last year.
-SPACs are shell companies, which raise funds through an IPO to take a private company public.
+Global insurtech investments jumped in 2020, even as the larger insurance industry faced huge and varying claims from businesses and households hit by the pandemic.
+Total annual insurtech funding reached an all-time high of $7.1 billion last year, with 377 deals inked — the highest in any year to date, according to a report by broker Willis Towers Watson.

-Hippo's deal with Reinvent is the latest in a string of insurance tech firms, or "insurtech" as they are popularly referred to, taking the SPAC merger route to go public.
-Hippo will be listed on the New York Stock Exchange after the merger under the new ticker symbol "RTPZ".
+Hippo and its peers such as Unqork, Waterdrop, Oscar Health, Bind Benefits and Newfront Insurance received a total of $1.1 billion in funding in the final quarter of 2020.
+Many insurtechs have gone public, with Oscar Health , backed by Google parent Alphabet Inc, raising $1.2 billion on Tuesday.
+Insurance startup Lemonade Inc also became a public firm last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)